 How can I provide support for my student?

 Providing support now will not be drastically different from how you have been doing it.
 Listening, communicating and sharing are all important ingredients in letting your student know you care.
 Relaying these messages in a way that acknowledges the adult-to-adult relationship can build an even stronger bond.
 Again, keep in mind that at times, your student may not want to share everything with you.
 This is normal.
-But making sure she or he knows that you care is the key.
+But making sure they know that you care is the key.
 You can share your views on difficult topics and provide encouragement during times of stress.
 A balance of advice, encouragement, independence and room to make mistakes can be important in conveying your support and respect.

 Though your student may not request it, it is important that you keep in touch.
 Have a plan for keeping in touch.
 Care packages, phone calls, e-mails and pictures of special events may be some of the nice things you can do for each other to show you may be out of sight but not out of mind.